atbcb/usab-uswds/_ada-guides/chapter-4-entrances-doors-and-gates.md

 ##### Automated Door (Low Energy)

 ![Low energy automated door.
-Notes: Clear Width 32" min. (power on and off modes), Maneuvering Clearance is required at those doors serving an accessible means of egress that either lack standby power or that do not stay open in power-off mode, Threshold 1/2" max. high (beveled if above 1/4"), Manual Controls Compliant controls with clear floor space located outside door swing, Doors in Series 48" min. separation required between the swing of doors in series, Industry Standard Compliance with the ANSI/BHMA A156.19 (1997 or 2002 edition)]({{ site.baseurl }}{{ page.image-directory }}chapter4/4edg31.jpg){: .img-large}
+Notes: Clear Width 32 inches minimum (power on and off modes), Maneuvering Clearance is required at those doors serving an accessible means of egress that either lack standby power or that do not stay open in power-off mode, Threshold 1/2 inches maximum high (beveled if above 1/4 inches), Manual Controls Compliant controls with clear floor space located outside door swing, Doors in Series 48 inches minimum separation required between the swing of doors in series, Industry Standard Compliance with the ANSI/BHMA A156.19 (1997 or 2002 edition)]({{ site.baseurl }}{{ page.image-directory }}chapter4/4edg31.jpg){: .img-large}